Airtel conducts India's first rural 5G trial

-New Delhi, Oct 5 (IANS) Telecom major Bharti Airtel, along with Ericsson, has conducted India's first 5G network demonstration in a rural geography.
+New Delhi: Telecom major Bharti Airtel, along with Ericsson, has conducted India's first 5G network demonstration in a rural geography.

 The demonstration took place in Bhaipur Bramanan village on the outskirts of Delhi-NCR using 5G trial spectrum allocated to Airtel by the Department of Telecom.